Eomm/blog-posts/posts/bonus-gpg.md

 gpg --armor --export CACEF4B5F2457FA1
 ```

-It will output something like this:
+This will output something like this:

 ```plaintext
 -----BEGIN PGP PUBLIC KEY BLOCK-----